-- Send email to customer (when the order status is changed, the customer is notified via email);
+- Send an email to the customer (when the order status is changed, the customer is notified via email);

-- Delivery and Invoice (allows customer to download invoice or delivery ticket);
+- Delivery and Invoice (allows the customer to download invoice or delivery ticket);

 - Email template (the template that was chosen for the current status).